microsoft/SynapseML/README.md

 <img title="Build Status" align="right"
      src="https://mmlspark.azureedge.net/icons/BuildStatus.svg" />

-MMLSpark is an ecosytem of tools aimed to expand the distributed computing framework [Apache Spark](https://github.com/apache/spark) in several new directions.
+MMLSpark is an ecosystem of tools aimed towards expanding the distributed computing framework [Apache Spark](https://github.com/apache/spark) in several new directions.
-MMLSpark adds a number of deep learning and data science tools to the Spark ecosystem, including seamless integration of Spark Machine Learning pipelines with [Microsoft Cognitive Toolkit (CNTK)](https://github.com/Microsoft/CNTK), [LightGBM](https://github.com/Microsoft/LightGBM) and [OpenCV](http://www.opencv.org/).
-This enables powerful and highly-scalable predictive and analytical models for a variety of datasources.
+MMLSpark adds many deep learning and data science tools to the Spark ecosystem, including seamless integration of Spark Machine Learning pipelines with [Microsoft Cognitive Toolkit (CNTK)](https://github.com/Microsoft/CNTK), [LightGBM](https://github.com/Microsoft/LightGBM) and [OpenCV](http://www.opencv.org/).
+These tools enable powerful and highly-scalable predictive and analytical models for a variety of datasources.

 MMLSpark also brings new networking capabilities to the Spark Ecosystem.
 With the HTTP on Spark project, users